Too many unknowns for LVS in Japan: observers

 The fact that the national government has not yet published its so-called basic policy on casino complexes – or integrated resorts (IRs) as they are known locally – has been a cause of some concern among commentators and reportedly casino firms.

-The central government’s basic policy had been due in March, according to commentary from the national authorities earlier this year.
-The government first made public a draft version of the IR basic policy in early September.
+The Japanese government’s basic policy had been due in March, according to commentary from the national authorities earlier this year.
+Japan first made public a draft version of the national basic policy on IRs in early September.

 Basic policy vital